 When the ship exited hyperspace over Dagobah Lousro was still deep in meditation.
-As T8-T3 and Ao landed the ship he felt the power of Dagobah infuse into him.
+As T8-T3 and Ao started orbiting the planet he felt the distant power of Dagobah.
 It unlocked some potential within Lousro.
-For the first time he saw his own vision of the future.
+For the first time, he saw his own vision of the future.

 Teslief, who was supposed to be a force to help overcome an invasion, would die at the hands of a Jedi with two lightsabers.
 One blue, the other white.
 He couldn’t tell the time frame of her death, but he had the feeling it was after she played her part.